 4) WHAT DO YOUR READERS DO WHEN THEY GET TO YOUR SITE?

 The main thing that you can learn from this metric is which of your posts get the most traffic.
-Those are the ones that you should focus on either to update or to expand, OR the topic is one that you should write more posts about.
+Those are the ones that you should focus on either to update or to expand.
+This also shows you that the topic is one that you should write more posts about.

 To see what your most popular posts are, click “Behavior-Overview.”

-This will show you the ten most visited posts on your site.
-If you want to see more than ten, choose the drop-down menu beside “Show Rows” at the bottom and then choose the number of results that you want to see.
+And if you want to see more than ten, choose the drop-down menu beside “Show Rows” at the bottom.
+Next, choose the number of results that you want to see.

 This is very helpful information because knowing which of your posts are the most popular with your readers gives you insight into the types of posts that they are interested in as well as the format and the style that attract your readers.

-This is just the tip of the iceberg…there is so much more to learn by digging deep into Google Analytics and applying your newfound knowledge to your blog!
+There is much to learn by digging deep into Google Analytics and applying your newfound knowledge to your blog!